ibipul/WebsitePageLoadAnalysis/README.md

 # CSE 534

-This is the work repository for fundamentals of computer networks
+This is the Project directory of CSE 534.
+Page load time analysis.